UK Visas FAQS - Nacel English School London

 • You will study in an accredited institution for up to 11 months;

-• You have enough money to support my trip;
+• You have enough money to support your trip;

-• You can pay for my return journey.
+• You can pay for your return journey.

 If you are under 18, you will need the consent of your parent or guardian to study in the UK.